 As a student, it is good to know what rights and obligations you have according to Swedish law.
-This applies especially if you, as a student, were to become involved in a dispute with your university or if you are of the opinion that you have been treated inappropriately during the course of your education.
+This applies especially if you were to become involved in a dispute with your university or if you are of the opinion that you have been treated inappropriately during the course of your education.

-Most of the rules that apply in state universities have been described in the Higher Education Act and the Higher Education Ordinance.
-In addition, there are also the regulations which the [Swedish] National Agency for Higher Education has issued, as well as the regulations that govern the university.
-The latter can be found in the laws and regulations that apply to specific issues or special universities.
-There are also local regulations which the universities and university colleges have decided.
+In addition to the Swedish Higher Education Act and the Higher Education Ordinance, there are regulations issued by the Swedish Council For Higher Education (UHR) as well as other regulations that govern higher education institutions.
+The latter can be found in laws and regulations that apply to specific issues or special universities.
+There are also local regulations which the universities and university colleges have established themselves.
 For example, KTH has its own regulations, which include certain general rules and provisions that apply to universities and university colleges, and its own regulatory system in the form of a policy document, guidelines and internal regulations.